PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: Evaluation

+\textbf{Audio-Video Synchronization Test.} To evaluate the temporal synchrony and cross-modal alignment of the generated audio and videos, we follow the evaluation metrics in JavisDiT~\cite{liu2025javisdit}.
+We employ \textbf{JavisScore} to measure spatiotemporal synchronization in diverse, real-world contexts.
+In addition to JavisScore, we evaluate global cross-modal consistency using \textbf{AV-IB} (Audio-Visual ImageBind similarity).
+We employ \textbf{DeSync} to estimate the degree of temporal shift and \textbf{AVH} (Audio-Visual Hits) to measure the anchoring accuracy of acoustic events.
+Together, these metrics measure whether generated sounds are synchronized with visual dynamics.

-\textbf{T2AV Semantic Alignment and Quality Assessment.} To evaluate the semantic consistency and conceptual fidelity of the generated audio-visual content relative to the input text prompts, we utilize existing modality-specific cross-modal pre-trained models to assess their alignment separately.
+\textbf{T2AV Semantic Alignment and Quality Assessment.} To evaluate the semantic consistency and conceptual fidelity of the generated audio-visual content relative to the text prompts, we utilize existing modality-specific cross-modal pre-trained models to assess their alignment.
 For the text-audio semantic alignment, following~\cite{huang2023make}, we use the CLAP score to evaluate text-audio alignment.
-The CLAP~\cite{elizalde2022claplearningaudioconcepts} model utilizes an audio encoder and a text encoder to project both modalities into a shared multimodal space.
-The CLAP score extracts the semantic embedding of the input text prompt and the embedding of the synthesized audio track to calculate their similarity within this joint space.
 Similarly, for the text-video semantic alignment, following~\cite{wu2021godiva}, we leverage the CLIPSIM (average CLIP~\cite{radford2021learningtransferablevisualmodels} similarity between video frames and text) to measure the quality of text-video alignment.
 Additionally, following prior works~\cite{liu2025javisdit,mao2024tavgbench}, we report FVD, KVD, and FAD to measure audio and video generation quality.
-For tasks that require accurate speech generation, we additionally report the Word Error Rate (WER) computed on the transcriptions produced by Whisper-Large V3~\cite{Radford2023whisper}.

-\textbf{Human Evaluation.} We introduce \textbf{Physical Rationality Mean Opinion Score (PR-MOS)} to subjectively evaluate the physical plausibility of generated audio under the conditions described in the text prompt and visual context.
-Unlike conventional MOS that focuses on perceptual quality or naturalness, PR-MOS specifically assesses whether the sound variations conform to physical intuition and causal expectations, such as changes in pitch, loudness, timbre, and temporal dynamics induced by physical factors (e.g., object size, motion speed, or material properties).
-Each audio sample is rated on a 5-point scale, where 5 indicates fully physically rational behavior, and 1 indicates a clear violation of physical plausibility.